openaps/AndroidAPSdocs/docs/EN/Configuration/xdrip.md

 * Pay attention: Auto-correction sometimes tend to change i to capital letter.
 You **must use only lowercase letters** when typing `info.nightscout.androidaps` (or `info.nightscout.aapspumpcontrol` for PumpControl).
 Capital I would prevent the App from receiving BG values from xDrip+.

    ![xDrip+ Basic Inter-app Settings Identify receiver](../images/xDrip_InterApp_NS.png)

+## Use AAPS to calibrate in xDrip+

+-   If you want to be able to use AAPS to calibrate then in xDrip+ go to Settings > Interapp Compatibility > Accept Calibrations and select ON.
+You may also want to review the options in Settings > Less Common Settings > Advanced Calibration Settings.

 ## Dexcom G6